tudorscanner/slate/source/includes/_autosuggest.md

 * list of places (with corresponding IDs) that match the query string

-* information about a specific place given its ID (for example city name and country name for an airport)
+* information about a specific place given its ID (for example, city name and country name for an airport)

-The country and language must be included in the query so that the most relevant results can be returned, in the correct language.
+The country and language must be included in the query so that the most relevant results can be returned in the correct language.

 *API endpoint*